Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Introduction

-\item A set of evaluations of Sasha that qualitatively and quantitatively validate each step of the iterative reasoning process that the system uses to produce action plans and a real-world implementation of Sasha in a smart home that demonstrates the system's practical capabilities. \end{itemize}
+\item A set of evaluations of Sasha that qualitatively and quantitatively validate each step of the iterative reasoning process that the system uses to produce action plans.

+\item A real-world implementation and user study of Sasha in a test home that demonstrates the system's practical capabilities when faced with unconstrained, user-generated scenarios. \end{itemize}

-We first situate our research with related work in Section~\ref{related-work}.
-We then conduct an empirical study in Section~\ref{feasibility-study} that reveals specific avenues for further research in LLMs for smart environments.
+We provide background in Section~\ref{related-work}.
+We introduce LLMs to smart environments with a prototype system in Section~\ref{feasibility-study}.
+We conduct an empirical study in Section~\ref{sec:empirical-motivation} that reveals specific avenues for further research.
 Section~\ref{approach} introduces Sasha, a system that addresses some key identified challenges.
-We evaluate Sasha in Section~\ref{evaluation} and provide a real-world case study.
-Section~\ref{discussion} addresses limitations and future work, while Section~\ref{conclusion} concludes.
+We evaluate Sasha in Section~\ref{evaluation} and describe the results of a real-world user study in Section~\ref{user-study}.
+Section~\ref{discussion} discusses implications and future work, while Section~\ref{conclusion} concludes.